Key Elements 10K

 Information in an Annual Report

-2. The goal is to provide a detailed accounting of your business’s financial health.
+1. Primarily for the shareholders.2.
+The goal is to provide a detailed accounting of your business’s financial health.

 3. Detailed financial statements